kryptiksage/website/README.md

 My portfolio made with HTML and SCSS.
 Hosted in [DigitalOcean](https://www.digitalocean.com/) with [NGINX](https://www.nginx.com/).

-And no I did not use bootstrap.
+And no I did not use bootstrap or any frameworks.